 measured in Joules per second, and "Watts" should not interfere with these

 PROTONS CANNOT FLOW?
-Not so.In metals, yes you're right, the protons cannot flow along.
-But never forget that metals aren't the only conductor.
+Not so.In metals, yes you're right, the protons of the metal atoms cannot flow along.
+But never forget that metals aren't the only type of conductor.
 So, where would we encounter some flowing protons?

 First, note that proton currents are typically called something different.

-A single proton is a hydrogen atom which is lacking its electron.
+hydrogen atom which is lacking any electrons.
 So, the

-other common name for proton is "positive Hydrogen ion!"
-Where do we find
+other common name for proton is H+, or "positive Hydrogen ion!"
+Where do

-Interesting fact: ice made from fresh water is not a perfect insulator,
+fact: ice that's made from fresh water is not a perfect insulator, instead

 Recently with the rise of green-energy topics we have another common